inductiva/inductiva/docs/simulators/DualSPHysics.md

 surface_dirout=f"{dirout}/surface"
 ```

-Now, we need to convert the 7 command lines to strings, while making use of
+Next, we need to convert the seven command lines into strings, while making use
-the variables we have just defined.
-Also, will be able to we call the
+of the variables we just defined.
+We’ll also be able to call the DualSPHysics
-DualSPHysics commands (gencase, dualsphysics, partvtk, etc) directly, since they
+commands (such as `gencase`, `dualsphysics`, `partvtk`, etc.) directly, as they
-are all pre-installed the the machine we will spin up later.
+are all pre-installed on the machine we will spin up later.

 ```python
 commands = [